forrest79/phpgsql/docs/db.md

 The `clean()` method can be used to refresh cache.

-If you want to use your own caching mechanisms, just implement interface `Forrest79\PhPgSql\Db\DataTypeCache`.
+If you want to use your own caching mechanisms, implement interface `Forrest79\PhPgSql\Db\DataTypeCache`.
 There is only one public method `load(Connection $connection): array`, that get DB connection and return an `array` with the pairs of `oid->type_name`, where `type_name` is passed to `DataTypeParser`.
 Or you can use abstract `Forrest79\PhPgSql\Db\DataTypeCaches\DbLoader`, that has predefined function `loadFromDb(Db\Connection $connection)` and this function already loads types from a DB and return a correct `array`, that you can cache wherever you want.
 Predefined `PhpFile` uses also this `DbLoader`.

 ## Updating data while fetching - fetch mutators

 Calling `fetch...()` methods returns data gathered right from the database.
-Fetch mutators allow you to update data before it is returns from fetch method.
+Fetch mutators allow you to update data before it is returned from fetch method.

 There are two fetch mutators types:

 - first is row fetch mutator - sets with method `Result::setRowFetchMutator(callable)`.
 As the name suggests, this mutator can update return `Row` object. `callable` parameter is some function with one parameter - original `Row` and no return is excepted.
 You can update the `Row` object in callback.
 This mutator can be used for all fetch methods - in `fetch()`, `fetchAll()` and in some cases also in `fetchAssoc()` methods, the updated `Row` is returned.
 In `fetchSingle()`, `fetchPairs()` and `fetchAssoc()` methods, the mutator is called and the updated `Row` is used as method input.
-So you can update columns data, that are return from these methods.
+So you can update column data that are returned from these methods.

 - second are columns fetch mutator - sets with method `Result::setColumnsFetchMutator(array<string, callable>)`.
 These mutators can update only one concrete column.
 The parameter is an array, where key is a `column` name and value is some function with one parameter - the column value (if there is also set row fetch mutator, then this is the updated value) and return can be `string` or `int` if column is used as an array key (for `fetchPairs()` or `fetchAssoc()`) or `mixed` if columns is used as an array value (for `fetchPairs()`, `fetchAssoc()` and `fetchSingle()`).